 Chula Vista Elite Athlete Training Center Tours

-You can take a free guided tour of the 150-acre Chula Vista Elite Athlete Training Center to see Olympic training programs and athlete dorms up close.
-The hour-long walkthrough gives behind-the-scenes access to fields and facilities used for track and field, wrestling, archery, and more, with guides explaining the center’s history and mission.
-Bring comfortable shoes and questions — the experience shows how elite athletes train and invites the community into their world.
+You can take a free guided tour of the 155-acre Chula Vista Elite Athlete Training Center (CVEATC) and see Olympic and Paralympic training programs up close.
+The walkthrough gives behind-the-scenes access to fields and facilities used for track and field, wrestling, archery, and more, with guides explaining the center’s history and mission.
+Bring comfortable shoes and questions: the experience shows how elite athletes train and opens the community into their world.

-One of the best free experiences in Chula Vista is a guided tour of the Elite Athlete Training Center, where you can walk Olympic-level grounds, peek into athlete dorms, and see training fields and facilities up close while learning how programs shape elite competitors.
-You’ll feel energized as guides explain the center’s history, Olympic ties, and community focus on healthy living.
-Tours free your curiosity, show discipline in action, and invite you to imagine your own potential.
+A guided tour of the CVEATC lets you walk Olympic-level grounds, see athlete housing, and visit training fields and facilities firsthand while learning how programs shape elite competitors.
+You’ll feel energized as guides explain the center’s history, its Olympic and Paralympic ties, and its focus on healthy living for the wider community.
+Tours sharpen your curiosity, show discipline in action, and invite you to reflect on your own goals.

-- Ask about athlete development and community programs.
+- Ask guides about athlete development pathways and community outreach programs.

 Behind-the-Scenes Access

-After soaking up the inspiration from the Elite Athlete Training Center‘s guided tour, go further behind the scenes to see how world-class preparation actually happens.
-You’ll roam 150 acres where athlete dorms, recovery spaces, and diverse training fields reveal daily routines that forge champions.
+Go beyond the standard walkthrough to see how world-class preparation actually happens every day.
+You’ll roam 155 acres where athlete housing, recovery spaces, and diverse training fields reveal the daily routines that forge champions.
 Walk turf and track used by national teams, peer into strength and conditioning zones, and feel the quiet intensity that fuels Olympic ambition.
-Guides point out coaching methods and support systems designed to refine body and mind, so you can grasp the discipline behind performance.
-This access isn’t just sightseeing — it’s a lesson in commitment and possibility.
+Guides explain the coaching methods and support systems that sharpen both body and mind.
+This access isn’t just sightseeing: it’s a lesson in commitment and possibility.
 Take notes, ask questions, and let the center’s grit embolden your own goals.

 Frequently Asked Questions